Tourism in the Republic of Ireland: Geological tourism

 Ireland has many geological attractions, most being along the coastline of the country.
-The two most famous geologically important destinations are both in Co.
-Clare; the Cliffs of Moher and The Burren.
+The two most famous geologically important destinations in the Republic are both situated in County Clare; the Cliffs of Moher and The Burren.
+Another notable geological phenomena, the Giant's Causeway, lies in Northern Ireland.
 The Cliffs of Moher are one of the most visited sites in the country, with the rocks at the bottom of the cliffs dated as being about 320 million years old, formed when Ireland was under water during the Carboniferous Period.
 The Burren was also created during this period.
 When a tropical sea flooded the south of the country, a buildup of coral (Limestone) began, covering many places in Ireland.
 When the sea shallowed, rocks such as Sandstone and Shale were deposited over the Limestone, effectively covering it over again.
 The Burren is one of the largest karst landscapes in Europe and is one of the few places in the country where the limestone is visible above ground.

 Many Irish mountains are also of geological distinction, most of them being formed in the Caledonian or Amorican era.
 These mountains, formed between 400 and 250 million years ago, would have been the same height as the Alps, but due to weathering, have become much smaller over time.